Patterns

 Levels of Load Balancing:

-• Layer-4: sticky connection, can’t understand application layer level protocol data, faster
+• Layer-4: sticky connection because LB doesn’t know how many segments a HTTP request takes, can’t understand application layer level protocol data, faster

 • Layer-7: dynamic routing, can understand application layer level protocol data (Content-based routing), thus slower